test-fullautomation/robotframework-testsuitesmanagement/packagedoc/additional_docs/Introduction.rst

    See the License for the specific language governing permissions and limitations under the License.

-RobotFramework AIO TESTSUITES MANAGEMENT DOCUMENTATION
+RobotFramework AIO testsuites management documentation
 ======================================================

-**This is the documentation for robotframework-testsuitesmanagement repository**
+**This is the documentation for robotframework-testsuitesmanagement library**

-The RobotFramework_Testsuites package works together with `JsonPreprocessor <https://github.com/test-fullautomation/python-jsonpreprocessor>`_ python package to provide the enhanced features such as json configuration files, 4 different levels of configuation, config object and global params, schema validation,...
+The RobotFramework_Testsuites package works together with `JsonPreprocessor <https://github.com/test-fullautomation/python-jsonpreprocessor>`_
+Python package to provide the enhanced features such as json configuration files, 4 different levels of configuation, global parameters, schema validation, etc

-This testsuites management package will support testing for many variants of product on the same Robot project by switching between different configuration files via variant name parameter.
+This testsuites management package will support testing for many variants of product on the same Robot project by switching between different configuration files via variant name.